-Subject to the oversight of the Board, the Adviser provides or causes to be furnished all supervisory and other services reasonably necessary for the operation of the Funds, including overseeing audit, portfolio accounting, legal, transfer agency, custody, printing costs, certain administrative services (provided pursuant to a separate administration agreement), certain distribution services (provided pursuant to a separate distribution-related services (provided pursuant to a separate Rule 12b-1 Plan and related agreements) and investment management and investment advisory services (provided pursuant to the Management Agreement) under what is essentially an all-in fee structure.
+Subject to the oversight of the Board, the Adviser provides or causes to be furnished all supervisory and other services reasonably necessary for the operation of the Funds, including overseeing audit, portfolio accounting, legal, transfer agency, custody, printing costs, certain administrative services (provided pursuant to a separate administration agreement), certain distribution services (provided pursuant to a separate distribution agreement), certain shareholder and distribution-related services (provided pursuant to a separate Rule 12b-1 Plan and related agreements) and investment management and investment advisory services (provided pursuant to the Management Agreement) under what is essentially an all-in fee structure.
 The Funds bear other expenses which are not covered under the Management Agreement that may vary and will affect the total level of expenses paid by a Fund, such as taxes and governmental fees, brokerage fees, commissions and other transaction expenses, costs of borrowing money, including interest expenses, certain custody expenses and extraordinary expenses (such as litigation and indemnification expenses).

 The Funds pays the Adviser a unitary fee ("Management Fee") under the Management Agreement in return for providing investment management, investment advisory and supervisory services and for being obligated to pay certain Fund expenses discussed above.
-The Adviser is paid a monthly Management Fee at an annual rate of 0.50% of the average daily net assets of the Funds.
+The Adviser is paid a monthly Management Fee at an annual rate of 0.50% and 0.75% of the average daily net assets of the Simplify High Yield PLUS Credit Hedge ETF and Simplify Aggregate Bond PLUS Credit Hedge ETF and Simplify Macro Strategy ETF and Simplify Managed Futures Strategy ETF, respectively.
 Under a unitary fee structure, the Adviser is responsible for paying substantially all the expenses of the Funds, excluding payments under the Funds' 12b-1 plan (if any), interest expenses, taxes, acquired fund fees and expenses, brokerage fees, costs of holding shareholder meetings, litigation, indemnification and extraordinary expenses.

-The Adviser has contractually agreed, until at least October 30, 2022, to waive its management fees and/or pay or absorb the Funds' expenses, in order to limit the amount of "Specified Expenses" borne by each Fund to 0.25% of the Fund's average daily net assets.
-"Specified Expenses" means all ordinary operating expenses of the Fund, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of a Fund's shareholders.
-The fee waiver is subject to recoupment if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
+The Funds' adviser has contractually agreed, until at least October 31, 2023, to waive its management fees and/or pay or absorb the Simplify High Yield PLUS Credit Hedge ETF and Simplify Aggregate Bond PLUS Credit Hedge ETF expenses, respectively, in order to limit the amount of "Specified Expenses" borne by each Fund to 0.25% of each Fund's average daily net assets.
+"Specified Expenses" means all ordinary operating expenses of a Fund including management fees, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
+The fee waiver is subject to possible recoupment from a Fund in future years (within the three years after the fees have been waived), if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
 Any waived fees may only be recouped within three years from the date when the amount was waived or reimbursed.
 This agreement may be terminated only by the Board on 60 days' written notice to the Adviser.